 8. Fish Aquarium Water

-Generally, we drain the old water present in the aquarium when replacing it with fresh water.
-You would be surprised to know that the aquarium water is rich in many nutrients, which are beneficial for plants.
-Just pour the water present in the fish tank to the watering can and water your plants with it or dunk air plant in it.
+Generally, we drain the old water present in the aquarium and replace it with fresh water.
+You would be surprised to know that aquarium water is rich in many nutrients and very beneficial for plants.
+Just pour the water present in the fish tank into the watering can and water your plants with it, or dunk the air plant in it.